 Focusing on both everyday and professional life, the journal is equally interested in, for example, the social, psychological, educational, cultural, philosophical, cognitive scientific, and communication aspects of human-centered technology.
 Special attention shall be paid to information and communication technology themes that facilitate and support the holistic human dimension in the future information society.

 Human Technology publishes reports of empirical work, theoretical analyses, and reviews.
 It features guest editors and thematic issues and publishes peer-reviewed research reports as well as commentaries.
-Discussion and debate is encouraged, particularly regarding controversial themes.
 There are no restrictions on the background of authors and published papers will reflect high scientific standards.
 Human Technology is valuable to scientists as well as commercial entities working to create a human-centered technological world.
 The journal is available online without a subscription fee.

-The video below was created to celebrate the 10th anniversary of the journal's publisher, the Agora Center, on the 7th anniversary of the journal in 2012.
+The video below was created to celebrate the 10th anniversary of the journal's former publisher, the Agora Center, in 2012.